Hydrodynamics Explanation for the Splitting of Higher-charge Optical Vortices

 where the paraxial equation has been non-dimensionalized using $x \rightarrow x \, w_0/\sqrt{2}$, $y \rightarrow y \, w_0/\sqrt{2}$, and $z \rightarrow z \, k \, w_0^2 /2$ for wave number $k$ and beam waist $w_0$.
 To include the possibility of vortex deformation, we write

-The initial condition of Eqn. \ref{multi} can be propagated by Fresnel integration of the paraxial field \cite{Andersen2021HydrodynamicsFluids}, and vortex tracking (finding the intersections of real and imaginary zero-contours) confirms that a higher-charged, circular vortex does not split and has the same velocity as a unit charge vortex---as depicted in the first two rows of Fig. \ref{fig:fourexamples}.
+The initial condition of Eqn. \ref{multi} can be propagated by Fresnel integration of the paraxial field \cite{Andersen2021HydrodynamicsFluids}, and vortex tracking (finding the intersections of real and imaginary zero-contours) confirms that a higher-charge, circular vortex does not split and has the same velocity as a unit-charge vortex---as depicted in the first two rows of Fig. \ref{fig:fourexamples}.
+Eqn. \ref{multi} is not the only way to express the initial condition for an (elliptical) vortex; other forms are possible \cite{Indebetouw1993OpticalPropagation}, which may introduce changes in the background field that will affect the subsequent vortex motion.

 The observed motion of Fig. \ref{fig:fourexamples} (b) is not consistent with earlier work indicating that the vortex velocity scales linearly with $\ell$ \cite{Groszek2018MotionCondensates}.
 However, it is consistent with a direct application of the vortex kinetic relation of Eqn. \ref{velocity} under the proviso that the charge-$\ell$ vortex be viewed as a set of identical, coincident unit-charge vortices.
 For the $\ell=2$ case, the background field of one of the constituent unit-charge vortices is the product of a Gaussian beam and its clone: $\psi_{\mathrm{bg}} = \sqrt{\frac{2}{\pi}} \, e^{\frac{-(x^2 + y^2)}{2}} ((x-x_0) + i \, (y-y_0))$.
 The evaluation of Equation \ref{velocity} then yields $\vec{v}_{\mathrm{v}} = (-y, x)$, the same velocity as the unit-charge case.
 This result can be summarized as indicating that a circular charge-$\ell$ vortex is equivalent to $\ell$ identical, unit-charge vortices that do not interact~\cite{Rozas1997PropagationVortices, Roux2004CouplingVortices, Andersen2021HydrodynamicsFluids}.